21 images

 V

 WallyCento yacht V (formerly Tango) was built by Persico Marine and delivered in 2017.
 She was designed by Mills Design, who also completed the naval architecture and her interior was designed by Pininfarina.
-The 30.48 m yacht can accommodate up to six guests in three staterooms, with four crew members.
+The 30.5-metre yacht can accommodate up to six guests in three staterooms, with four crew members.
 She is one of 390 sailing yachts in the 30-35m size range, and, compared to similarly sized sailing yachts, her cruising speed is 1.21 kn above the average.
-V has proved to be a competitor-to-watch, winning the Giorgio Armani Superyacht Regatta combined Performance and Cruising Class last year in Porto Cervo, her first outing under a new owner.
+V has proved to be a competitor to watch, winning the Giorgio Armani Superyacht Regatta combined Performance and Cruising Class last year in Porto Cervo, her first outing under a new owner.

 Fidelis